 At Aylward, we are determined that every pupil will learn to read and develop a life-long love of reading.
 We do this by prioritising reading and promoting books in as many ways as possible.
 As a school, we are always thinking of new ways to encourage the children to pick up a book and read.

 In Reception and Year 1, phonics is taught systematically, using the Read, Write, Inc (RWI) programme.
-RWI is a lively and challenging and ensures the children learn to read quickly and that they enjoy reading right from the start.
+RWI is lively and challenging.
+It ensures that children learn to read quickly and that they enjoy reading right from the start.
 There are also intervention phonics groups in Key Stage 2 to support those who need extra help with their reading and writing.
-All of the children on the RWI programme take home RWI ‘book bag books’ which closely match the sounds/phonemes they are learning in school.
+All of the children on the RWI programme take home RWI ‘book bag’ books which closely match the sounds/phonemes they are learning in school.
 By reading and re-reading these books at home, the children are able to practise and re-enforce what they have been taught at school.

-From Year 2 upwards, the children have daily Guided Reading lessons which focus on comprehension skills.
+From Year 2 upwards, the children have daily lessons which focus on comprehension skills.
 During the lessons, they develop a range of skills including discussing word choice, unlocking the meaning of whole texts and critical appreciation.
-From the summer term 2020 in KS2 Reading will be taught using the Destination Reader framework, which ensures a wide range of skills are taught explicitly.
-This framework involves using quality, whole-class texts that promote a love of Reading while also ensuring our pupils have the skills necessary to access and understand a wide range of texts.
+In KS2 Reading is taught using the Destination Reader framework, which ensures a wide range of skills are taught explicitly.
+This framework involves using quality, whole-class texts that promote a love of Reading while also ensuring that our pupils have the skills necessary to access and understand a wide range of texts.